Protected Species & Licensing

 We offer our clients clear and professional advice how to satisfy these three tests and offer guidance through the intricacies of changing wildlife legislation.
 We work to ensure projects are always fully compliant with the law without putting additional financial burdens on cash-conscious clients.

 Obtaining successful planning permission is often only the first step where protected species are involved.
-Developments affecting European Protected Species (EPSs), such as bats and great crested newts, usually require an EPS Licence (EPSL) from Natural England.
+Developments affecting European Protected Species (EPS), such as bats and great crested newts, usually require an EPS Licence (EPSL) from Natural England.
+Equally, work impacting badgers will also require a Natural England licence.
 We will apply for the relevant licence on your behalf when there is need and can liaise with all parties as necessary allowing you to get on with the rest of your project.